micbay/RaceTimerAndController/README.md

 Looking at the first measure we see that the key signature is for the key of A Major.
 This means that all F5, C5, and G5 notes are sharp, as is indicated by the key signature sharp symbols on those lines.
 ![Take On Me Key Sig](Images/TOnMe_KeySignature.png)

-In addition to our notes and note lengths, we also see the tempo is 'Fast', which on our chart is around 120-168 bpm, listening it sounds on the fast end of that scale, so something around 160 bpm, is probably good.
+In addition to our notes and note lengths, we also see the tempo is 'Fast', which on our chart is around 120-168 bpm.
+Listening to the song, it sounds on the fast end of that scale, so something around 160 bpm, is probably good.

 This first measure gives us everything we need to make our melody variables and populate the first notes.
 ```cpp